prakhar2020cs/portfolio/README.md

 # portfolio
-use portfolio(2).html to run the portfolio.
 All other folder i.e. day1, day2
-are just to show the work i have done(on day basis) during my internship period.
+are just to show the work i have done(on daily basis) during my frontend internship period.